jordan-webdev/jwd_components/shortcodes/readme.md

     Create text that is a different font size.

   ### att:
-    -size: the font size to be entered for the text (try not to use this too often, as it sets inline-style (non-cacheable)
+    -size: the font size to be entered for the text (try not to use this too often, as it sets inline-style (non-cacheable).

   ### usage:
     [big size="2rem"]Big text![/big]